Yigenana/presentations/QCON18.md

 #Scale: Go Routines

 ```
-benchmark with and without goroutines
+ProcessTimeAsync-1   	    20	   564.030301ms
+ProcessTimeAsync-2   	    20	   813.193206ms
+ProcessTimeAsync-3   	    20	   564.536223ms
+ProcessTimeAsync-4   	    20	   830.068246ms
+ProcessTimeAsync-5   	    20	   865.895741ms

+ProcessTimeSync-1   	    20	   3.806562215s
+ProcessTimeSync-2   	    20	   4.666270193s
+ProcessTimeSync-3   	    20	   4.206750535s
+ProcessTimeSync-4   	    20	   3.745507495s
+ProcessTimeSync-5   	    20	   4.109966063s
 ```

-^This is a somewhat oversimplified example of the performance differences when I run this reindexing process synchronously vs asyncronsly with Goroutines.
-The improvements are relatively small but in a distributed systems with 1 content change triggering hundreds of events, these improvements add up and have enables use to reach a consistent state with minimal impact or delay for consumers.
+^This is a somewhat oversimplified example of the performance differences when I run this reindexing process procedurally vs asyncronsly with Goroutines.
+The improvements are not insignificant and in a distributed systems with 1 content change triggering hundreds of events, these improvements add up and have enables use to reach a consistent state with minimal impact or delay for consumers.

 # Scale: Visibility with Profiling